-PRACTICAL PROBLEMS
+PROBLEMS

 In 1976 the Law Foundation of New South Wales published the results of a study conducted by the Foundation designed to ascertain public attitudes to the legal profession and legal institutions.
-The book by Roman Tomasic is titled Law, Lawyers and the Community.25 It recognises the fact that it is essential that accurate data should be available to those whose function it is to ensure that the legal profession meets society's needs and demands.
-26 L take it to be agreed that the profession should have this object as one of its guiding stars.
+The book by Roman Tomasic is titled Law, Lawyers and the Community.
+10 It recognises the fact that it is essential that accurate data should be available to those whose function it is to ensure that the legal profession meets society's needs and demands.
+11 I take it to be agreed that the profession should have this object as one of its guiding stars.
 Of course, after a period of application to study, it is entirely appropriate that an above-average income should be expected, together with satisfactory opportunities of self advancement and self fulfilment.
-But in the end, few lawyers today would support a view that the law and the legal profession exist simply to serve their own interests.
-The profession is not and ought not to be a continuing self-congratulation society. and It provides particular services to the community.
-Its utility can be measured against the degree to which the services offered are those, ... which society needs as well as the efficiency and probity with which the professionsperformstates works of phanges it sparses .
+But in the end, few lawyers today would assert that the law and the legal profession exist simply to serve their own interests.
+The profession is not and ought not to be continuing the self-congratulation o socie It provides particular services to the community.
+It's utility can be measured against the degree to which the services offered are those which society needs as well as the efficiency and probity with which the profession performs its work.